 Why you'll love this one-hour sourdough bread

-- There's no extensive kneading involved, and a short rise time.
+- Easy recipe with no extensive kneading involved, and a short rise time.

 - The bread has a soft, slightly crusty crust and a fluffy, soft crumb.
 It slices easily.